 Can't figure out where all your money is going or why you can't seem to save?
-Consistently keeping a spending journal will tell you exactly what's happening with your money.
+Consistently keeping a spending journal and spending log will tell you exactly what's happening with your money.
 By recording your spending habits and transactions consistently, you can learn what you're spending your money on and why.

-A spending journal is a documentation of every single expenditure you make on a daily basis over a period of time.
+A spending diary is a documentation of every single expenditure you make on a daily basis over a period of time.
 For instance, over a 30 day period.

-The goal of having a spending journal to keep you more aware of how you are spending your money, help you identify your spending habits and also to help you identify what areas of improvement exist for you to do better.
-Keeping a spending journal is an incredible eye-opening exercise if you follow through.
+The goal of having a spending diary is to keep you more aware of how you are spending your money, help you identify your spending habits, and also to help you identify what areas of improvement exist for you to do better.
+Keeping a spending diary is an incredible eye-opening exercise if you follow through.
 Think of it as a form of financial record keeping.

 I highly recommend a pen and notebook that you carry around with you as opposed to keeping your journal in an app or other electronic forms.
 Why?
-There's just something about putting pen to paper when you first start this exercise as well seeing things laid out in your own handwriting that helps with perspective.
-Psychology....magic....call it what you will but it works!
+There's just something about putting pen to paper when you first start this exercise as well as seeing things laid out in your own handwriting that helps with perspective.
+Psychology...magic...call it what you will, but it works!

-From a pack of gum to coffee, to lunch, every single transaction should go into your spending journal.
-You can either write down your transactions as they happen or you can document things at the end of each day.
+From a pack of gum to coffee to lunch, every single transaction should go into your spending journal.
+You can either write down your thoughts and transactions as they happen or you can document things at the end of each day.
 Keeping your receipts handy will ensure that you don't forget any transactions.
 You'd be surprised at how much those little purchases add up to every month.

 How do you record your transactions?

 If you choose to have a combined spending journal and spending log, you want to make sure you are recording your transactions properly.
-A great way to do it is to add enough detail so when you come back at the end of the day or at the end of the week to review your spending, you remember what it was that you spent money on.
+A great way to do it is to add enough detail so when you come back at the end of the day or at the end of the week to review your spending; you remember what it was that you spent money on.
 In your journal, consider including the following: